Frequently Asked Questions

 How will I know how the sales of my book are going?

-The royalty statements will denote how many sales are made by the distributor, and how many through Little Steps.
+The royalty statements every 6 months will denote how many sales are made by the distributor.

 How often are royalties paid?

 We pay royalties every half financial year, though it takes us up to 3 months to process the royalties for that period.
-So for example, the period 1 January - 30 June will be paid out by 30 September.
+So for example, the period 1 January - 30 June will be paid out in October.

 Will I be able to know what bookstores my books will be sold at?

 Due to the large amount of titles bought by the large amount of bookstores, we cannot put this data on the royalty statement.
-Following the processing of royalty statements, you can request a bookstore sale breakdown (see section of breakdown below).
+Following the processing of royalty statements, you can request a bookstore sale breakdown.

 As a first time author, what are the chances of a major bookstore taking on my book?

-Very high - as you can see from the small example above, many major bookstores have taken up the title of this first time author.
+Many major bookstores have taken up titles of first time authors.
 This is not to say that EVERY major bookstore will take up your title, and this depends on factors like trends in publishing, the final look of your book and its perceived attractiveness.

 What happens when my printed books arrive?